 In 2001, the voice was changed to Susanne Blakeslee who also has voiced many of the Disney villains which are too numerous to list.

-Also on the haunted journey you will see the story of the Bride Constance who’s husbands she marries keep disappearing.
+Also on the haunted journey you will see the story of the Bride Constance whose husbands keep disappearing.
 You will go to the graveyard scene and see a ghostly party going on with instruments playing, tea parties, a frightened grave digger and the iconic singing busts.

 The names of the hitchhiking ghosts are The Traveler, The Skeleton and The Prisoner.
 When they were created, they had no “real” names and no one seems to know how it all started, but fans or Cast members started calling the hitchhiking ghosts by these names and have become the semi-official names of the Haunted Mansion’s hitchhiking ghosts.